Major changes to income protection policies from 1st October 2021

 With less protection being provided by income protection policies, there will be a greater need to have a comprehensive insurance package in place for the following reasons:

 - Increased reliance on trauma insurance to top up income protection payments in the early stages of an illness or injury

 Many old income protection policies had Specified Injuries, Hospitalisation/Nursing care and Critical Illness benefits which were paid out in the first few months of a claim, sometimes even within the waiting period.
 These extra payments could assist at times when medical costs were at their highest.
 With the removal of these benefits from income protection policies there could be an increased need for trauma insurance.

 The lump sum provided by trauma cover can be used as a booster amount to cover medical expenses, to replace income during waiting periods and also to provide the funds for a partner to stop work to be a carer.

-According to the FSC, cancer accounted for 58% of all income protection claims, which means that trauma policies can effectively supplement lower income protection payments.
+According to the FSC, cancer accounted for 58% of all income protection claims, which means that trauma policies can effectively supplement income protection payments.

-There has always been a certain degree of crossover between TPD and income protection.
+There has always been a certain degree of crossover between TPD insurance and income protection.
 If you suffer a permanent disability, you can potentially receive a lump sum TPD payout as well as payments from an income protection policy.

 The outlook for Income Protection

 APRA described the 2021 changes as being “in the interest of both life companies and policyholders”.
 In order to make the industry more sustainable they believed that income protection policies need to be affordable and available into the future with greater stability of premiums in the long term, while also allowing the insurers to earn an adequate return on their capital.